UCL-ARC/ocost/README.md

 OCost is a super simple frontend for [OpenCost](https://github.com/opencost/opencost) and includes a deployment template.
-Kubernetes namespace costs are displayed to users dependent on their assigned groups in Azure Active Directory (AAD).
+Kubernetes namespace costs are displayed to users dependent on their assigned groups in Azure Active Directory.
+See [doc/](./doc) for documentation.

 ## Usage
 <details>